The Neural Simulation Language

 The book is divided into two parts.
 The first part presents an overview of neural network and schema modeling, a brief history of NSL, and a detailed discussion of the new version, NSL 3.0.
 It includes tutorials on several basic schema and neural network models.
 The second part presents models built in NSL by researchers from around the world, including those for conditional learning, face recognition, associative search networks, and visuomotor coordination.
 Each chapter provides an explanation of a model, an overview of the NSL 3.0 code, and a representative set of simulation results.

 Alfredo Weitzenfeld is Professor of Computer Science and Director of the CANNES Laboratory at the Instituto Tecnológico Autónomo de México.

-Michael A. Arbib is University Professor; Fletcher Jones Professor of Computer Science; and Professor of Neuroscience, Biomedical Engineering, Electrical Engineering, Neuroscience, and Psychology, and Director of the ABLE Project at the University of Southern California.
+Michael A. Arbib is University Professor, Fletcher Jones Professor of Computer Science, and Professor of Biological Sciences, Biomedical Engineering, Electrical Engineering, Neuroscience, and Psychology, and Director of the ABLE Project at the University of Southern California.
 He is the author or editor of many books, including The Handbook of Brain Theory and Neural Networks (MIT Press, second edition 2002).

 Amanda Alexander is a Systems Engineer at the University of Southern California.

 —DeLiang Wang, Department of Computer and Information Science and Center for Cognitive Science, The Ohio State University